ivankrauseza/ci-project5/README.md

 ### Stripe Webhook
 I am not sure the Webhook url configuration is 100% reliable and if my config is correct but payments seem to process.

+### Password reset
+The password reset form is not working an results in a 500 error.

+### Delete Account
+Once a user has placed an order, the delete account function does not work.

 ## Deployment
 ### Deployment to Heroku
 - Create Procfile (web: gunicorn cadence.wsgi)